Puppet has about 200 settings, all of which are listed in the configuration reference. Most users can ignore about 170 of those.

 Rack related settings

-ssl_client_verify_header— These are used when running Puppet master as a Rack application (e.g. under Passenger), which you should definitely be doing.
+ssl_client_verify_header— These are used when running Puppet master as a Rack application, a method deprecated in favor of running Puppet Server.
 See the Passenger setup guide for more context about how these settings work; depending on how you configure your Rack server, you can usually leave these settings with their default values.

 always_retry_plugins— If this setting is set to false, then types and features will only be checked once, and if they are not available, the negative result is cached and returned for all subsequent attempts to load the type or feature.
 This replaces the

 external_nodes— The ENC settings.
 If you’re using an ENC, set these to

 execand the path to your ENC script, respectively.